StripedMonkey/minecraft-docker/README.md

 The Minecraft server is configured to use a **single** core and 2gb of ram.
 The Java process itself runs with the following parameters ``-Xms1G -Xmx1G -XX:MaxPermSize=128M``.
 If you find that this allocation is not sufficient for your server, feel free to increase them.
 The cpu & memory usage is defined in the ``docker-compose.yml`` and the Java process resource allocation is defined in the ``run.sh`` file.

 #### Server Name & Volume Location
 For all game server containers, volumes are defined for game & server data in the ``docker-compose.yml`` file under the ``volumes:`` section.
-Volumes are mapped to _folders_ and allow the Host and Guest to share data back and forth easily.
+Volumes are _folders_ on the host machine and allow the Host and Guest to share data back and forth easily.
 The problem is that Minecraft creates server data folders based on the ``leve-name`` attribute in the ``server.properties`` file.
 This means that if/when you change your server name, you will also need to change (or disable) the path to the volumes on the Minecraft server.

 The default level-name is ``server``.
 Notice in this example: